farrelldianni/SQL-Employee-Stalker/readme.md

 A small SQL based employee management tool.
 This type of tool is also known as a CMS (Content Management System)

+You can view a demo of this tool [here](https://www.youtube.com/watch?v=vNJTTexoVEE)

 ## Table of Contents

 - [Installation](#installation)